by Susan Katz Keating

 Attack-UAV’s resurfaced in World War I, when, the U.S. Army says, gyroscope inventor Elmer Sperry launched an unmanned aircraft, and sank a captured German battleship.

 Reconnaissance UAV’s were used extensively in Vietnam, flying thousands of missions to take pictures, drop leaflets, or find enemy missiles.

 During operations in Kosovo, enemy troops at first used to wave at the seemingly innocuous NATO drones.
 When the drone flights were followed by air strikes, the enemy learned to fear the unmanned invaders.
 The enemy targeted UAV’s, bringing down most of the 24 vehicles lost there.

 Drones truly entered the modern age when, during Desert Storm, Iraqi troops waved t-shirts and bedsheets and surrendered – to a UAV.

 More recently, Northrop Grumman’s prototype MQ-8C fire Scout, which resembles a Huey-based helicopter airframe, has been through various updates, and has completed testing to become the Navy’s next-generation autonomous helicopter.

 Meanwhile, reports continue to surface that Russia has used Iranian-made Shahed-136 drones against Ukrainian cities, including Kyiv.
 Both Russia and Iran have denied the claims.

-The Pentagon this week downplayed what the drones have been able to accomplish.
+The Pentagon downplayed what the drones have been able to accomplish.